-The County has been right in the thick of the fight against COVID-19 from the beginning.
-SCEMSA's complimentary role as the MHOAC has made it an important communication hub for health care providers of all kinds.
+The county has been in the thick of the fight against COVID-19 from the beginning.
+SCEMSA's complementary role as the MHOAC has made it an important communication hub for health care providers of all kinds.
 The constantly changing guidance from federal and state agencies coupled with evolving processes for supporting facilities in need have pushed staff close to the breaking point.
-Simply keeping up on the latest developments and performing critical tasks like securing and distributing PPE it is a full-time job.
+Simply keeping up on the latest developments and performing critical tasks like securing and distributing PPE is full-time work.

-Under these circumstance, it is not difficult to understand why day-to-day issues like training new providers, reviewing policies, and performing quality improvement might fall to the wayside.
+Under these circumstances, it is not difficult to understand why day-to-day issues like training new providers, reviewing policies, and performing quality improvement might fall to the wayside.
 The reality is that too few people are being asked to do too much.
-Unfortunately, key functions may also fall through the cracks if the situation remains unaddressed - and some of those functions can significantly impact whether an individual receives the right care in the right place at the right time, or whether an organization can meet the demand for its services during times of disaster.
+Unfortunately, key functions may also fall through the cracks if the situation remains unaddressed.
+Some of those functions can significantly impact whether an individual receives the right care in the right place at the right time, or whether an organization can meet the demand for its services during times of disaster.

-Recommendation: Right-Size SCEMSA to Ensure Timely, Quality Care for Sacramento
+Recommendation: Right-Size SCEMSA to Ensure Timely, Quality Care for Sacramento County

-Sacramento County is experiencing tremendous challenges on many fronts; none more apparent than the COVID-19 pandemic.
+Sacramento County is experiencing tremendous challenges on many fronts, none more apparent than the COVID-19 pandemic.
 Yet some problems have not been so obvious.
 The purpose of this report is to shine a light on an emerging risk - negative health outcomes resulting from the underfunding and understaffing of SCEMSA.
 The time has come to budget for and staff the agency appropriately so Sacramento County can meet its mission of assuring the public receives high-quality emergency medical care.